We believe that First Nations Entrepreneurship can change the world for the better.

 In this instance, the black swan represents First Nations entrepreneurship, which is not recognised in the Western business world because of current perceptions.

-Barayamal will show that First Nations entrepreneurship exists and can help create a better world for everyone.
+Barayamal exists to show that First Nations Entrepreneurship can change the world for the better.